SomeWeekendReading/someweekendreading.github.io/_posts/2026-01-08-covid-vax-mortality-again.md

 ### Study 1: Revisiting Dahl, _et al._ on All-Cause Mortality in Norway

 This Crummy Little Blog That Nobody Reads (CLBTNR) does't have wide readership.
-But I know there are a _few_ of you who are incorrigible long-term readers, who will remember when we [blogged about this paper back in September](https://www.someweekendreading.blog/3-takes-covid-vax-safety/#take-2-all-of-norway-3-years-after-vaccination).
+But I know there are a _few_ of you who are incorrigible long-term readers, and thus might remember when we [blogged about this paper back in September](https://www.someweekendreading.blog/3-takes-covid-vax-safety/#take-2-all-of-norway-3-years-after-vaccination).
 We're going to repeat that material here, both to have all the analyses in one place and just in case an innocent new reader might stumble by.
+(Hey, it could happen?)

 As we wrote back in September: